CDL-Quantum/CohortProject_2022/Week3_Shor/README.md

 - step 6: Measure quantum state to obtain results

-Therefore there are essentials four blocks  in the VQFT implementation.
+Therefore there are essentially four blocks  in the VQFT implementation.

 1. Preprocessing
 2. Hamiltonian creation